-(2) Amend Article IV, by adding Section 8, Constitution of the Honor System of The University of Texas Medical Branch, to read as follows:

-"Section 8.
-The Honor Council shall determine its own jurisdiction."

-(3) Amend subdivision a and b, Section 2, Article V, Constitution of the Honor System of The University of Texas Medical Branch, to read as follows:
+Amend the Constitution of the Honor System of The University of Texas Medical Branch at Galveston by:

-- "Section 2.
-In the event that a violation of the Honor System is suspected by a member of the Student Body or a member of the Faculty, that member shall take [CHOOSE ONE OF] the following course [COURSES] of action: - "a.
-At the time suspicious activity is observed the responsible student or faculty member should immediately approach the student he suspects, [AND] make a simple statement to him that the thing he is doing is highly suspicious, and request an explanation [SHOULD BE AVOIDED].
+- (A) Adding to Article II, Section 4 to read as follows: - "Section 4.
+The regulations, conditions and procedures contained in this constitution shall be considered as due process in the handling of disciplinary cases in accordance with the general policies set forth in the catalogue of The University of Texas, Section 3.86." - (B) Adding to Article IV, Section 8 to read as follows: - "Section 8.
+The Honor Council shall determine its own jurisdiction." - (C) Deleting subdivisions a and b, Section 2, Article V, and inserting in lieu thereof the following: - "Section 2.
+In the event that a violation of the Honor System is suspected by a member of the Student Body or a member of the Faculty, that member shall take the following course of action: - a.
+At the time suspicious activity is observed, the responsible student or faculty member should immediately approach the student he suspects, make a simple statement to him that the thing he is doing is highly suspicious, and request an explanation.
 If there are other witnesses to the suspicious act, it is desirable that all such witnesses be consulted and that they confront the suspected person and request an explanation.
 If the witness or witnesses so desire, they may consult a member or members of the Honor Council prior to confrontation of the suspected person; however, the suspected person should be confronted by the witness or witnesses to his act and allowed to explain to them his action before the matter is further considered by the Honor Council.
 If the suspected person's explanation is satisfactory to all witnesses, the matter will be pursued no further.
 If the explanation is unsatisfactory, the suspected person should be notified of this opinion and given the alternatives of immediately and voluntarily withdrawing from The University of Texas Medical Branch or having the matter presented to the Honor Council for investigation.